Join CPD - Become a Champion

 Outside of the military, there is no higher calling than that of law enforcement.
 Do you have what it takes to be a champion?

-- UNIFORM & EQUIPMENT PROVIDED: Summer uniforms and external vest carriers available.
+- Uniform and Equipment Provided: Summer uniforms and external vest carriers available.

-- SPECIALIZED ASSIGNMENTS: Criminal Investigations, Community Policing, Traffic, SWAT, Hostage Negotiation, School Resource & more.
+- Specialized Assignments: Criminal Investigations, Community Policing, Traffic, SWAT, Hostage Negotiation, School Resource and more

 Education & Experience

 An equivalent combination of higher education and experience may be considered, provided that the education and experience is in a relevant and related field.

 - High school graduation or an acceptable equivalency diploma/GED

 - Completions of the Minimum Standards courses as set forth by the Florida Police Standards Council